General Psychology Degree and Career Guide

 You’ll need a high school diploma or GED before you can pursue an associate’s degree in psychology.

 Is there a GPA requirement?

-Do you need to take the GRE?
+Do you need to take the SAT or ACT?

-The Master’s in Psychology Curriculum
+The Associate’s in Psychology Curriculum

 What core classes are involved?